rust-lang/this-week-in-rust/content/2016-02-15-this-week-in-rust.md

 *Tweet us at [@ThisWeekInRust](https://twitter.com/ThisWeekInRust) to get your job offers listed here!*

+# GSoc Project

+Hi students!
+Looking for an awesome summer project in Rust?
+Look no further!
+Chris Holcombe from Canonical is an experienced GSoC mentor and has a project to implement CephX protocol decoding.
+[Check it out here](https://wiki.ubuntu.com/GoogleSoC2016/Ideas#Decode_CephX_Protocol).

 # Crate of the Week

 This week's Crate of the Week is [rayon](https://crates.io/crates/rayon),